AdobeDocs/commerce-admin.en/help/catalog/product-autosettings.md

 ![Autosettings](./assets/product-autosettings.png)<!-- zoom -->

-With RMA, an Admin user has the ability to allow return functionality for specific products, as well as disallow the returning of specific products.
+With RMA, an Admin user can allow return functionality for specific products, and disallow the returning of specific products.